FrogTheFrog/moondeck-wiki/wiki/Troubleshooting.md

 * If you have multiple host sharing very similar name where only difference is lower-case and upper-case letters, Moonlight might also select an incorrect one to start the stream with.
 * You still have Nvidia Gamestream enabled and the Moonlight tries to connect it instead of Sunshine.

+## [SteamDeck] I stopped the stream on my Deck, but Sunshine says it was only paused.
+Sunshine isn't running my Undo commands.

+To close the stream entirely, you must close the game on the host PC.
+This is as simple as clicking "Quit" in the menu of most games.
+After this, Sunshine will end your stream on its own. **Newer versions of Sunshine** will wait a few seconds to make sure the game closes properly before ending the stream.
+This wait period can be controlled via the [Exit Timeout field when setting up Sunshine](./Sunshine-setup).
+Sunshine only runs Undo commands when the stream has fully exited.

+**Note**: If you stop the stream without closing the game (via L1+R1+Select+Start or choosing "Exit Game" in the Steam menu), **Sunshine will merely pause the stream instead of ending it**.
+This also happens if you close the game and stop the stream before Sunshine does.
+To allow Sunshine to properly close the stream and run your commands, either wait for the timeout to happen, or lower the wait period in Sunshine's settings.

 ## [Windows + AMD CPU with iGPU] Game starts, but MoonDeck times out

 There is a bug for AMD CPUs with integrated graphics.
 See [#41](https://github.com/FrogTheFrog/moondeck-buddy/issues/41#issuecomment-1627467014) for more info.